Widening participation and outreach for teachers privacy notice

 We keep your personal data in accordance with the University’s retention schedules.
 This means that your data is kept for 10 years and then destroyed.

 Internally, we share your personal data with colleagues based in the team in order to deliver our outreach activities.
+We also share data with the Student Recruitment team so a post-16 student newsletter can be sent out.

 We do not share your information externally with third parties, unless this is specified when you sign up to the programme.